redhat-performance/jetlag/workload/README.md

 3. Cleanup - Cleanup workload off cluster
 4. Index - Index data collected by kube-burner over duration of test

-Each phase can be disabled if intended during testing via arguements.
+Each phase can be disabled if intended during testing via arguments.
 The impairments that can be used are network latency, packet loss, and link flapping.
 Latency and packet loss can be combined, however link flapping must be run separate.
 Review the arguments to see all the options for the phases, workload, the impairments, and indexing.

-RWN Workload Arguements:
+RWN Workload Arguments:

 ```console
 $ ./rwn-workload.py -h